Nemo1999/ABMI_Demo/README.md

     ```
     (Note: `requirements.txt` was generated after initial dependency installation.)

-### 3. Generate ARToolKit.js Marker Files and Camera Parameters
+### 3. AR Setup (Not needed for this temporary messaging app test)

-For the Augmented Reality functionality to work, you need to generate marker pattern files (`.patt`) from the animal GIF images and provide a camera calibration file (`camera_para.dat`).
+For the full AR functionality, you would typically generate marker pattern files (`.patt`) from the animal GIF images and provide a camera calibration file (`camera_para.dat`). **However, for this temporary messaging app test, these steps are not required as AR functionality is disabled.**

+If you were to enable AR, you would:

 1.  **Generate Marker Files:**
     *   **Go to an ARToolKit.js Marker Training Tool:** You can use online tools or local utilities to generate `.patt` files.
 A common online tool for AR.js (which uses similar marker formats) is [https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html).